Ombersley: Governance

+There are three tiers of local government covering Ombersley, at parish, district and county level: Ombersley and Doverdale Parish Council, Wychavon District Council, and Worcestershire County Council.
+The parish council is a grouped parish council, established in 1973 to cover the two parishes of Doverdale and Ombersley.
+They remain legally separate civil parishes, although they are sometimes inaccurately described as being a single parish.

 Geography

 Ombersley is 6 miles north of Worcester, 4 miles west of Droitwich, and 10 miles south of Kidderminster on the intersection of the A449 & A4133.
 The western boundary of the parish is the River Severn; to the east, Hadley Brook forms much of the boundary with the parish of Doverdale in the east, and the River Salwarpe, to the north of the Droitwich Canal, forms the southern boundary before it joins the Severn.